strategicdata/pmhc-mds-spec/doc/data-specification/data-model-and-specifications.rst

   has been lost with the client.
 A new episode is deemed to commence if the person re-presents to the organisation.

+See :ref:`episode-data-elements` for the data elements for a episode.

 .. _key-concepts-service-contact:

 Service Contact